ruijarimba/azure-pipelines-guidelines/guidelines/steps/avoid-variables.md

 [DO: Use parameters instead of variables in steps templates](https://ruijarimba.visualstudio.com/ruijarimba/_git/azure-pipelines-guidelines/guidelines/steps/avoid-using-variables.md)
 ```

-Avoid using variables in steps template.
+Avoid using variables in steps templates.
 Use parameters instead.

 ## Reason